Maik13579/LiDAR-SLAM/README.md

 ## Testing Sim

-There is a gazebo turtlebot 3 simulation (with velodyne) in the testing_sim folder.
+There is a gazebo clearpath husky simulation (with velodyne) in the testing_sim folder.

 After you build the slam image you can start the simulation with :